Saint-Domingue: Africans in Saint-Domingue

 The vast majority of the slaves in Saint-Domingue were war-captives who had lost a war with another ethnic group.
 Most slaves came from ethnic tension between different tribes and kingdoms, or religious wars between pagans and Muslim-pagan interreligious wars.
 Many of the slaves who came to Saint-Domingue could not return to Africa, as their home was controlled by an opposing African ethnic group, and they stayed as affranchis in Saint-Domingue.

-As African freedmen had full citizenship and civil equality with other French subjects, they took an interest in expanding the studies of each of their unique people's history.
-Africans contributed to the spiritual and mythological aspects of Saint-Domingue through their folklore, such as the widespread tales of Compère Lapin and Compère Bouqui.
+African folklore, such as the widespread tales of Compère Lapin and Compère Bouqui, has been recorded throughout Haiti.

-Below is a list of different African peoples found in Saint-Domingue:
+Charles Malenfant, a French Captain of Dragoons who arrived in St. Domingue in 1792, after fighting had begun, compiled a list of who he thought were the different African peoples found in that French colony.
+Thus, the following list, taken from his 1814 Memoir, should be read as representative of European bias and second-hand knowledge: